tdameros/42-get_next_line/README.md

 ## Conclusion

-The get_next_line project is an essential project for any programmer as it teaches you how to read from a file descriptor and handle multiple file descriptors.
-By implementing this function, you will gain a deeper understanding of how file I/O works in C and how to write efficient code.
-Good luck!
+The get_next_line project is an essential project for any programmer as it teaches how to read from a file descriptor and handle multiple file descriptors.
+By implementing this function, one will gain a deeper understanding of how file I/O works in C and how to write efficient code.